rahul385/Upload-Package-To-Pypi/README.md

 For this project, I was interested in creating and publishing a simple package to PyPi so that any Python programmer could install and use my package.
 Pypi is a repository of software for the Python programming language.
 It is used by Python developers to publicize and share their software.

-I chose to have a very basic Python module in the form of calculating nearest-squares, since the objective was to learn how to upload a package to PyPi and make it available for general public.
+Since the objective was to learn how to upload a package to PyPi and make it available for general public, I chose to have a very basic Python module in the form of calculating nearest-squares.

 The package can be used by all Python users after installing it.
 Below is a sample usage:

 ```
 >>> from nearest_square import nearest_square as nsqr
 >>> nsqr(101)
 100
 ```

-## File Descriptions <a name="files"></a>
+## File Descriptions<a name="files"></a>

 * nearest_square: Includes all package files
     * `__init__.py` : Initialization file